skip to main content

 Quantum Fiber is a good internet provider thanks to its affordable prices and fast internet speeds.

-To evaluate Quantum Fiber, we spent a week analyzing the provider’s availability, internet plans, and reputation using resources like our annual internet customer satisfaction survey.
-We also compared Quantum to providers including Xfinity, AT&T, and Spectrum to see how the ISP stacked up versus the competition.
+To evaluate Quantum Fiber internet, we spent months analyzing its availability, pricing, internet plans, and reputation using resources like our annual internet customer satisfaction survey.

 For more information on our methodology, check out our How We Rank page.